Bowdoin College Title IX Policy

 If a Formal Complaint falls within the scope of this Policy, there is no time limit associated with invoking this Policy.
 Nevertheless, Students and Employees are encouraged to report alleged Sexual Harassment immediately in order to maximize the College’s ability to obtain evidence and conduct a thorough, impartial, and reliable investigation.
 Failure to promptly report alleged Sexual Harassment may result in the loss of relevant evidence or the inability to obtain Witness testimony.

-Neither the College nor any person may intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege secured by Title IX or because the individual has made a report or Formal Complaint, testified, assisted, participated or refused to participate in any manner in an investigation, proceeding or hearing under this Policy.
+Additionally, neither the College nor any person may intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege secured by Title IX or because the individual has made a report or Formal Complaint, testified, assisted, participated, or refused to participate in any manner in an investigation, proceeding or hearing under this Policy.
 To do so constitutes a violation of this policy and may result in disciplinary action.
 Retaliation should be reported promptly to the Title IX Coordinator.

 Employees who provide information as part of an investigation, whether as parties to the proceedings or as Witnesses, are also expected to be truthful and may face disciplinary action, pursuant to Bowdoin College Human Resources Policy if found to have made false reports or materially false statements.